mercethem/DDS/README.md

 Install equivalent packages using your distribution's package manager.
 Fast-DDS may need to be built from source if packages are not available.

+#### For macOS

+! **NOTE**: macOS is **not currently supported**.
+The AppImage and setup scripts are designed for Linux only. macOS support is planned for future releases.

+If you want to attempt manual installation on macOS (not recommended, untested):
+- Install Homebrew package manager
+- Install build tools: `brew install cmake git`
+- Install Python 3: `brew install python3`
+- Install Java JDK 11: `brew install openjdk@11`
+- Build Fast-DDS from source (no pre-built packages available)
+- Install Node.js: `brew install node`
+- Manually run setup scripts (may require modifications)

+**Recommended**: Use Linux (native or via VM) or wait for official macOS support.

 #### For Windows

+! **NOTE**: Windows native support is planned for future releases.
+Currently, manual installation required or use WSL 2 for Linux compatibility.

 Install dependencies manually:
 - Install Visual Studio 2017 or higher with C++ support